mupq/pqm4/README.md

 Post-quantum crypto library for the ARM Cortex-M4

 ## Introduction
-The **pqm4** library, benchmarking and testing framework is a result of the [PQCRYPTO](https://pqcrypto.eu.org) project funded by the European Commission in the H2020 program.
+The **pqm4** library, benchmarking and testing framework started as a result of the [PQCRYPTO](https://pqcrypto.eu.org) project funded by the European Commission in the H2020 program.
-It currently contains implementations of 8 post-quantum key-encapsulation mechanisms and 2 post-quantum signature schemes targeting the ARM Cortex-M4 family of microcontrollers.
+It currently contains implementations of 8 post-quantum key-encapsulation mechanisms and 3 post-quantum signature schemes targeting the ARM Cortex-M4 family of microcontrollers.
 The design goals of the library are to offer
 * a simple build system that generates an individual static library for each implementation of each scheme, which can simply be linked into